Interpreting The Insight 2023 Sales KPI Report - Kellblog

 - That’s nice, because 300 companies is a pretty large set of data.

 - But beware the “Insight has worked with.”
 Insight is a top-tier firm so this is not a random sample of SaaS companies.
 I’m guessing “working with” Insight means tried and/or succeeded in raising money from Insight.
 So I’d argue that this data likely contains a random blend of top-tier companies (who reasonably think they are Insight material) and non-self-aware companies (who think they are, but aren’t).
-I’m going to guess it is at least 80% the former.

-- Basically, I’m guessing this is a pretty high quality group.
+- Nevertheless, I’m guessing this is a pretty high quality group.
 While some SaaS benchmarks include a broad mix of VC-backed, founder bootstrapped, and PE-owned SaaS companies, SaaS benchmarks produced by VC firms generally include only those firms who tried to raise VC — i.e., the moonshots or at least wannabe moonshots.
-The better the VC firm, the stronger this upward bias.

 - By analogy, this is the difference between comparing your SAT scores to Ivy League admittees vs. Ivy League applicants vs. all test takers.
-(The mid-fifty percentile for Ivy League admittees is 1468-1564, overall it’s 950-1250, and for applicants I don’t know because I don’t think they release the data.)
+(The mid-fifty percentile for Ivy League admittees is 1468-1564, overall it’s 950-1250, and for applicants I don’t know.)

-- I’ve always felt you should, in a perfect world, be able to cut benchmarks by aspiration.
-You run a company differently when you’re a VC-fueled, share-grabbing moonshot vs. a founder-bootstrap when you’re hoping to sell it to a PE sponsor in 3 years.
-You should benchmark against people who have similar aspirations to you — if you want to go to an Ivy League school, you need to look at the Ivy League data.
-Thus, this data is highly relevant if you’re trying to raise money from a firm like Insight.
+- I’ve always felt you should, in a perfect world, cut benchmarks by aspiration.
+You run a company differently when you’re a VC-fueled, share-grabbing moonshot vs. a founder-bootstrap when you’re hoping to sell to a PE sponsor in 3 years.
+Thus, this data is most relevant when you’re trying to raise money from a firm like Insight.

-- Finally, Insight uses the word “peer” at the bottom of the slide and that’s the perfect word — in benchmarking, are these people your peers or not?
-Which takes me back to wanting to cut by-aspiration (or by-capital-raised) as opposed to simply by-size or by-ASP.

 Table of Contents (Slide 4)